What Is The Difference Between Prepaid And Postpaid Phone Plans?

 - You are most likely to receive the huge bill if you exceed your monthly allotment.

 - You lose the flexibility with switching to a different plan.
-International roaming or the international call may be unavailable for you because they are not included in the plan and you can't change to a different plan without fees.
+International roaming or international calls may be unavailable for you because they are not included in the plan and you can't change to a different plan without fees.